OVSICORI-UNA/tonus/README.md

 `tonus` is a tool for detection, characterization and cataloguing of seismo-volcanic tonal signals.

+We kindly ask you if use our codes in our research to cite https://doi.org/10.1016/j.cageo.2024.105791

 # Software installation

 `tonus` requieres two different installations: